Why Captain America’s Anthony Mackie Says He’s Still “Just Anthony” In New Orleans - E! Online

 Anthony Mackie might play Captain America, but in his hometown of New Orleans, the actor is changing lives without the help of a shield.

-In partnership with GAF, the nation's largest roofing manufacturer, the Falcon and the Winter Soldier star is working hands-on to assist New Orleans residents who are still struggling with blue tarps on their homes after being battered by natural disasters, most recently 2021's Hurricane Ida.
+In partnership with GAF, the nation's largest roofing manufacturer and a Standard Industries company, the Falcon and the Winter Soldier star is working hands-on to assist New Orleans residents who are still struggling with blue tarps on their homes after being battered by natural disasters, most recently 2021's Hurricane Ida.
 Some are even still reeling from Hurricane Katrina in 2005.

 Mackie, who spent summers working for his family's roofing business in New Orleans growing up, understands the importance of safe, stable housing more than anybody.
 That's why he and GAF are committed repairing or replacing 500 roofs through the Gulf Coast region, including 150 in the city's 7th Ward, where Mackie grew up.